alexthefemboy0/blookware/README.md

 v1.2.0: Obfuscated Blookware to make it harder for Blooket anti hack to detect.<br>
 v1.2.1: Fixed an issue where in Tower of Doom, you could not edit your coins in a shop.<br>
 v1.3.0: Made a plugin loader feature.<br>
+v1.4.0 The hacks used in this loader got patched, so we had to develop a new version of the hacks.